 Summer is the best time of year for fun, sun, friends—and of course parties!
-Next comes the overwhelming question—what do we bring?
-My husband’s sweet tooth almost always wins over with an easy summer dessert every single time.
-Mostly because we wait until the last minute to decide what we’re going to take.
+Next comes the overwhelming question—what do we bring—and what is an easy summer dessert recipe I can use?
+My husband’s sweet tooth almost always wins over me every single time.
+Mostly because in the past I’ve had a tendency to wait until the last minute to decide what we’re going to take.

 This time was pretty much the same story.
 My husband’s work team had decided nearly a month earlier to host a cookout—but we had waited until the last minute to figure out what to bring.

 It was Thursday and the party was then next day at 6 p.m.

 Reality finally was sitting in and after a few minutes of consulting our family cookbooks, we settled on a family recipe that we haven’t done in awhile—Ice Cream Sandwich Dessert.Jump to Recipe